Rafael Harpaz: Biography

+Harpaz is married to Shulamit (nee Moshel) and is the father of three children: Assaf, Yoav, and Gil.

+Public service and diplomatic career

 In 1987, he served as the assistant to the Chairman of the Jerusalem Trade Association.
 From 1987 to 1989, he participated in the Bank Hapoalim management training course.

-At the Foreign Service

 In 1989, he was admitted to the Foreign Ministry cadet course and, upon completion, joined the Israeli Foreign Service.

 He served as the Deputy Chief of Mission of the Israeli Embassy in Abidjan, Ivory Coast (1991–1993).

-Service in Switzerland
+Switzerland

 Harpaz served as the Deputy Chief of Mission in Bern, Switzerland (1993–1997).

 He coordinated the efforts of the Embassy regarding the assets held by Swiss banks that belonged to Holocaust victims as well as the commemoration of the 100th anniversary of the First Zionist Congress in Basel (1997).

 Harpaz also coordinated the efforts of the Israeli government to obtain from the Swiss National Archive the names of Jewish refugees whose entry into the country was denied during WWII.

-Service in Sweden
+Sweden

 Harpaz served as the Deputy Chief of Mission in Stockholm, Sweden (1999–2003).

 He coordinated Prime Minister Ehud Barak's visit to Sweden (January 2000) for the first meeting of the International Holocaust Forum.
 It was the first visit of an Israeli Prime Minister to Sweden in 38 years.

 In December 2002, as the chargé d'affaires of the Israeli Embassy while in Sweden, Harpaz served as the official escort at the Nobel Prize ceremony of Israeli-American Professor and Nobel Prize laureate for Economy Daniel Kahneman.
 The ceremony took place in the Stockholm City Hall.

-Service in Washington, D.C.
+Washington, D.C.

 Harpaz served at the Israeli Embassy in Washington, D.C. as the minister for public diplomacy and was in charge of the bilateral relations between Israel and the states of Maryland and Virginia, as well as the District of Columbia (2005–2009).

 He coordinated Israel's 60th Independence Day Celebration (2008), the highlight of which was the event at Washington National Mall attended by approximately 70,000 people.